CyberNilsen/CyberNilsen/README.md

 ## 🗄️ Databases
 I'm familiar with working with databases in various projects:

-MySQL — Used in several web and desktop applications for secure and efficient data storage.
+- MySQL — Used in web applications for secure and efficient data storage.

-SQLite — Lightweight database often used in local applications (e.g., tools within CyberVault).
+- SQLite — Lightweight database often used in local applications.

-MariaDB (basic experience) — Explored during backend development and testing.
+- MariaDB (basic experience) — Explored during backend development and testing.

 ---